groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/retrieving-document-information/how-to-determine-file-type.md

 ## Determine the file type by the file extension

-To determine the file type from the file extension, use the [FromExtension()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/fromextension/#fromextension) method of the [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/) class.
+To determine the file type from the file extension, use the [FromExtension()](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/fromextension/#fromextension) method of [FileType](https://reference.groupdocs.com/viewer/net/groupdocs.viewer/filetype/).

 The following code snippet shows how to determine a file type using the file extension: